AnthonyBattista02/Music_Quiz/README.md

 -  Bootstrap
 ## Future Changes
 In the future I would like to create more quiz types such as one that compares the popularity of two different songs or artists, and one that plays an audio clip of a song for you to guess.
+To finish the project I would like to find an API that actually works and will continue to work.
+Lastly the User in the backend did not work as intended and that is the next aspect of the site that would be fixed.